jbrown1618/vector/docs/api/vector.addscalarmultipleofrowtorow.md

 ## addScalarMultipleOfRowToRow() function

-Returns a new matrix whose row at `targetRow` has had a scalar multiple of `rowToAdd` added to it.
+An elementary row operations which returns a new matrix whose row at `targetRow` has had a scalar multiple of `rowToAdd` added to it.

 <b>Signature:</b>